Dalbeattie railway station

 Dalbeattie railway station served the town of Dalbeattie, Dumfries and Galloway, Scotland from 1859 to 1965 on the Castle Douglas and Dumfries Railway.

 History

 The station was opened on 7 November 1859 by the Glasgow and South Western Railway.
 To the west was the signal box and a siding to the north served Dalbeattie Creamery.

 The goods yard was situated to the south of the line and was equipped with a 7 ton crane.
 The yard was able to accommodate livestock.

 The station was host to a LMS camping coach in 1935 and 1936 and possibly in 1937.

 The station, as well as the signal box and the line, closed on 14 June 1965.

-Station site today
+Station Site Today

 The down platform building was demolished after closure and they were eventually infilled when a bus station replaced the station.
 The up platform building was kept but the bus station was eventually closed and the building demolished.
-They remained until Station Drive was built upon its site.
+The area has now be repurposed as a residential area and Station Drive was built upon the site.